eyalbd2/Deep_RL_Course/README.md

 # Deep_RL_Course

-In this project we solve two RL environments: "taxi-v2" and "acrobot-v1".
-We use Deep Reinforcement Learning methods to solve these tasks and we present our results in detail in the attached document "Deep_RL_HW".
+This project solves two RL environments: "taxi-v2" and "acrobot-v1".
+For solving those tasks, we use Deep Reinforcement Learning methods with our results presented in detail in the attached document "Deep_RL_HW".

 <p align="center">
   <img src="https://raw.githubusercontent.com/eyalbd2/Deep_RL_Course/master/Images/acrobot-taxi-image.png" width="400" title="Acrobot Taxi">
 </p>

-The project implementation contain:
+The project implementation contains:
 1. DQN - solving Taxi env using both agent and target neural network, encoding the state to a 'one hot' input to the net.
-We explore also another input encoding, using taxi position, person position and final position for dropout.
+Additionally we explore another input encoding, using taxi position, person position and final position for dropout.
-2. Actor Critic - we use actor critic algorithm to lear a policy for the taxi environment.
-The policy is a probability taking a specific action given a current state.
-We suggest a fully connected network with two output head, one to learn directly the policy π(a|s) and the other to estimate the value function n Vˆ(s), as illustrated as illustrated below.
+2. Actor Critic - we use actor critic algorithm to learn a policy for the taxi environment.
+The policy is a probability taking a specific action in a current state.
+We suggest a fully connected network with two output heads.
+The first, to learn directly the policy π(a|s) and the other to estimate the value function n Vˆ(s), as illustrated below.
-3. Prioritized Experinecr Replay - we use PER method in order to speed up agent training session on acrobot task.
+3. Prioritized Experience Replay - we use PER method in order to speed up agent training session on acrobot task.
-4. DQN using CNN - to solve acrobot task we encode the current state to be a difference image between the current game board to the last game board, hence we use a convolutional neural network to learn Q value efficiently.
+4. DQN using CNN – In order to solve the acrobot task we encode the current state image as the difference between the current game board to the last game board, hence we use a convolutional neural network to learn Q value efficiently.
-5. We analyze our result, explore architectural parameters such as using dropout, max pooling, hidden state dimension, input different encoding (both for taxi and for acrobot), normalization relevance, etc.
+5. We analyze our results, explore architectural parameters such as using dropout, max pooling, hidden state dimension, input different encoding (both for taxi and for acrobot), normalization relevance, etc.

 <p align="center">